scikit-hep/uproot5/docs-sphinx/basic.rst

     >>> file["one/two/tree"]
     <TTree 'tree' (20 branches) at 0x78a2045fcf40>

-Data, including nested TDirectories, are not read from disk until they are explicitly requested with square brackets (or another `Mapping <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`__ function, like :py:meth:`~uproot.reading.ReadOnlyDirectory.values` or :py:meth:`~uproot.reading.ReadOnlyDirectory.items`).
+Data, including nested TDirectories, are not read from disk until they are explicitly requested with square brackets (or another `Mapping <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`__ function, like :ref:`uproot.reading.ReadOnlyDirectory.values` or :ref:`uproot.reading.ReadOnlyDirectory.items`).

-You can get the names of classes without reading the objects by using :py:meth:`~uproot.reading.ReadOnlyDirectory.classnames`.
+You can get the names of classes without reading the objects by using :ref:`uproot.reading.ReadOnlyDirectory.classnames`.

 .. code-block:: python